 “There’s so much outdoor beauty so people do a lot of hiking, camping, and canoeing.
 You can go sailing in the morning in Vancouver and then drive up to Whistler and go skiing two hours later,” Shane says, adding: “It’s this place of enormous natural beauty and it’s also this place that struggles with homelessness, industrialisation, and endangered stocks of fish like salmon.”

 Recently, the so-called Whisky War between Denmark and Canada (over the tiny Hans Island) found a peaceful resolution after 44 years of very peaceful conflict.
 During the ‘war’, each country would claim the island by placing their flag and leaving a bottle of liquor for the enemy.
-Shane’s reaction to this news was regret “because the conflict was such a great story!”
+Shane’s reaction to the end of the disagreement was regret “because the conflict was such a great story!”
 I’m not surprised – he is a journalist to his fingertips.
 Curious to learn more about his background, I ask him how he first got into journalism.

 ”I would say my mom had a lot of influence.
 We would always have talks about current events and politics, and I would naturally read newspapers from an early age,” recalls Shane. ”But my path towards journalism was really life experience.”